-4.5.
+4.6.
 INPUT PROTECTION

-A provision is built into the preamplifier to protect the input FET from damage when there are highvoltage transients at its input.
-These transients can result from any one or more of many causes including detector breakdown, moisture condensation on the Input connector, short circuits or uncharged capacitance connected across the input while bias is applied, or disconnection of a bias voltage without first reducing it gradually to zero.
+A provision is built into the preamplifier to protect the input FET stage from damage when highvoltage transients are applied to its input.
+These transients can result from any one or more of many causes, including detector breakdown, moisture condensation on the input connector, short circuits or uncharged capacitance connected across the input while bias is being applied through the preamplifier, or disconnection of a bias voltage without first reducing it gradually to zero.

 The protection circuit is installed in the preamplifier when the unit is shipped from the factory.
-Although it offers protection to the FET, it also causes a slight degradation of the noise performance of the preamplifier and this increases as detector capacity increases.
+Although it offers protection to the FET, it also causes some degradation of the noise performance of the preamplifier, which increases as detector capacity increases.

-With the protection circuit in, the emitter lead of Q11 is attached to the junction between resistor R5 and the FET input.
-Transistor Q11 is connected as a diode, with both the base and the collector tied to ground through R8.
+With the protection circuit in, the collector lead of Q11 is attached to the center tap of the two series input resistors to the FET, R39 and R5.
+Transistor Q11 is connected as a diode, with both the base and the emitter tied through R8 to ground.
 This prevents the voltage in the input circuit from rising beyond the safe limit for the FET input.
-To take the protection circuit out, simply remove the emitter lead of Q11 from its circuit connection and install a wire jumper across R5.
+To take the protection circuit out, simply remove the collector lead of Q11 from its circuit connection and install a wire jumper across R39 and R5.